 Below we take a look at Djokovic’s sponsors that contribute to the $22 million of endorsement income.
 In a second part about Djokovic’s brand we look at the Serb’s businesses, including the Novak Djokovic Foundation and restaurants he owns.

 Novak Djokovic’s sponsors

-At the moment Djokovic has five companies listed on his website.
-Noticeable is that this is (far) less than the number of sponsors both Nadal (9) and Federer (11) have.
-In addition to sponsors for his on-court gear, Djokovic works with a watchmaker and a charity organisation.
+At the moment Djokovic has six companies listed on his website.
+Noticeable is that this is only half of the number of sponsors Federer (12) has.
+In addition to sponsors for his on-court gear, Djokovic works with a watchmaker, charity and software organisation.

-Some of Djokovic’s previous sponsorship deals were with car manufacturer Peugeot, bank ANZ and apparel brand Uniqlo.
+Some of Djokovic’s previous sponsorship deals were with bank ANZ and apparel brand Uniqlo.

 Lacoste and the Djokovic logo

 In May 2017 Lacoste announced Djokovic as their newest ambassador, after the Serb’s five-year deal with Uniqlo came to an end.